The Mandarin Oriental reinvents the Viennese palace by wagering on Asian intimacy in a Baroque shell.

 - Accessibility

-- Adapted rooms available, lifts and ramps throughout the hotel.
+- Adapted rooms available, lifts and access ramps throughout the hotel.

 Facilities